apache/freemarker/README.md

 See `gradle.properties` for some Gradle properties that you may what to set, especially if you are building a release.

+Reproducible builds: If the resulting `freemarker.jar` is not identical with the official jar, see the build environment in the `.buildinfo` file packed into the official source distribution, and also into the Maven "sources" artifact!

 IDE setup
 ---------